Using a CV template can save time and looks professional.

 Type your name at the top of the template.

 Enter your email address.
 This should be a professional-sounding address using your real name, such as email@example.com

 Complete your personal profile.
 This should be a few paragraphs about yourself, your experience and your skills.
 It should show how you will be able to add value to a team.

-List your skills that are relevant to the role you are applying for.
+List your skills that relate to the role you are applying for.

 Enter your employment history.
-Start with your most recent job first and then work backwards.
-You do not need to go any further back than 10 years.
-If your most relevant work experience is 10 years ago, you should include this.
-If you have been out of work for a long time, you may also wish to include work experience from more than 10 years ago.
+Start with your most recent job first and work backwards.
+You do not need to go any further back than 10 years unless it is related to the role or you have been out of work for a long time.

 Enter your education history with your most recent qualifications first.

 Discuss your genuine hobbies and interests in a few sentences.
-Make sure that they are as relevant to the job as possible and that you can talk about them!
+Tailor these to the job if you can.
+Make sure you can talk about them!